authnomicon/prompts-oob/README.md

 # @authnomicon/prompts-oob

-Prompt components for the Authnomicon project.
+Out-of-band prompt components for the Authnomicon project.

 <div align="right">
   <sup>Developed by <a href="#authors">Jared Hanson</a>.</sub>